Mon, Wed: 10am - 7pm

 About Low Vision

-The goal of Low Vision of Illinois is to provide a degree of usable vision with a help of sophisticated optical devices and aids, sufficient to do everyday visual tasks.
+The goal of Low Vision of Illinois is to provide a degree of usable vision with the help of sophisticated optical devices and aids, sufficient to do everyday visual tasks.

 Doctor Pikus will discuss the issues in a free telephone interview before an appointment is offered.

 Vision loss primarily occurs in people over 65 but can happen at any age.
-Main causes of Low Vision are age related macular degeneration, diabetic retinopathy, inoperable cataracts and open angle glaucoma.
+The main causes of Low Vision are age-related macular degeneration, diabetic retinopathy, inoperable cataracts, and open-angle glaucoma.
 These and other conditions cause irreversible vision loss but do not cause complete and total blindness.
-Usually a person is left with "residual" vision that can be useful, especially with the help of low vision devices.
+Usually, a person is left with "residual" vision that can be useful, especially with the help of low-vision devices.